I was diagnosed with the dystonia blepharospasm decades ago. This article describes my experience with the disorder.

 "Bilateral" means it happens on both sides of the face.
-The word "essential" refers to the blepharospasm being of unknown origin (although some new research suggests there is a genetic component in about 10% of blepharospasm cases), and the word "benign" means it is not life-threatening.
+The word "essential" refers to the blepharospasm being of unknown origin (although research suggests there is a genetic component in about 10% of blepharospasm cases), and the word "benign" means it is not life-threatening.

 The word blepharospasm means eyelid spasms, not to be confused with mild twitches.
 These spasms are strong and squeeze the eyelids tightly shut.

-I got a secondary diagnosis of Meige syndrome, which is spasming in the mandibular area because I began to have spasms around my nose and mouth.
+I received a secondary diagnosis of Meige syndrome, which is spasming in the mandibular area because I began to have light spasms around my nose and mouth.
 I hadn’t previously connected these to my eye-blinking-and-squeezing issues, but it turns out both of these conditions fall under the umbrella diagnosis of dystonia, also known as movement disorders.

-Treatment via Injection
+Treatment Via Injection

 He told me the injections could take up to a week to take effect, but I expected faster results anyway.
 That week seemed like one of the longest in my life, and I had almost given up hope when I woke one morning with eyes that were difficult to close!
 I had to use lubricating eye drops because not blinking caused painful, dry eyes.
-This seemed like a fair tradeoff.
+This seemed like a fair trade-off.
 I kept looking into the mirror at eyes that stayed wide open.
 I was extremely happy with something most people took for granted.

-Treatment via Surgery
+Treatment Via Surgery

 Blepharospasm in Popular Culture